 Director, National Collaborative on Gun Violence Research

-Andrew R. Morral is a senior behavioral scientist at the RAND Corporation, leader of Gun Policy in America, a RAND initiative to understand the effects of gun policies.
+Andrew R. Morral is a senior behavioral scientist at RAND, leader of Gun Policy in America, a RAND initiative to understand the effects of gun policies.

 Read more on RAND.org